-If you’ve been wondering about starting a ketogenic diet, then the beginners’ guide to the keto diet is perfect for you .. how it works, how to start AND even how to avoid the keto flu!
+If you've been wondering about starting a ketogenic diet, then the beginners' guide to the keto diet is perfect for you .. how it works, what to eat, how to start AND even how to avoid the keto flu!

 The keto diet has become extremely popular over the last couple of years and that is for good reason.
 It works!